ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_global_vars.png?raw=true "Ansible refactoring")

-We often need some variables to be accessible globally and shared between different role.
-One obvious example is JAVA_HOME.
+We often need some variables to be accessible globally and shared between different roles.
+One obvious example is `JAVA_HOME`.
 Ansible has a flat namespace, and this can lead to variable names collisions.
 For example, two roles (say, webserver and mailserver) may use the same variable named 'port'; such a variable may be accidentally overwritten with the same value in both roles.
 It's better to prefix variable names in your roles either by a role name, or some short form of it.

 **BAD**: use a global variable.